bsc-pm/ovni/doc/user/runtime/tracing.md

 directory ovni will be created in the current directory `$PWD/ovni` which contains the execution trace.

+You can change the trace directory by defining the `OVNI_TRACEDIR` environment variable.
+The envar accepts a trace directory name, a relative path to the trace directory, or its absolute path.
+In the first case, the trace directory will be created in the current directory `$PWD`.

 ## Rules

 Follow these rules to avoid losing events: